Tech-Sec/WinPyLogger/README.md

 # pyLogger
-A keylogger in python onl for windows.
+A keylogger in python only for windows.